This slow-and-steady circuit is super-effective, no matter how unmotivated you are.

 Do 4 to 5 reps

 Lie on your back with knees bent and feet flat on the floor.
+(You can also do this exercise on a firm mattress.)
 Raise your bent legs up so that your knees are stacked over your hips, keeping a 90-degree bend in your knees.
 Brace your core to press your low back into the floor; make sure to maintain this flat-back position throughout the entire exercise.
 With your palms facing each other, bring arms up to point toward the ceiling.

 Straighten your left leg and bring it toward the floor (try not to let it touch).
 At the same time, bring your right arm back toward the floor (try not to let it touch).
 Pause, then bring your arm and leg back to the starting position.
 Repeat on the opposite side with right leg and left arm extended.
 That’s one rep. Alternate sides for four to five reps total.